 We make sure you know when it’s safe to harvest and eat shellfish.

-Puget Sound provides opportunities to harvest crab, clams, oysters, mussels and other seafood.
-We make sure you know when it’s safe to harvest and eat shellfish from Pierce County beaches.
+Puget Sound is home to crab, clams, oysters, mussels and other seafood.
+We make sure you know when it’s safe to harvest and eat them in Pierce County.

-Sometimes Pierce County shellfish harvesting areas are temporarily closed.
-Reasons for closure include:
+Sometimes these areas are temporarily closed.
+Reasons include:

-- Biotoxins in shellfish that can kill you.
+- Shellfish contain biotoxins that can kill you.